 1/ Presentation of value intuitionism

-It is perhaps inappropriate to describe intuitionism as a 'method'.
-A method, in fact, is characterised as a set of procedures, a set of "tricks" that we use in order to reach a truth that we cannot immediately grasp.
-A method sets out the rules by the mediation of which a goal is to be achieved.
-What axiological intuitionism maintains is precisely that there is no need to have recourse to the mediation of such and such rules in order to grasp the value of a thing, since this value immediately presents itself to us.
+It may be somewhat inaccurate to describe intuitionism as a 'method'.
+A method, in fact, is typically characterised by a set of procedures—a collection of 'techniques'—used to reach a truth that is not immediately accessible.
+A method outlines the rules through which a goal is to be achieved.
+Axiological intuitionism, however, asserts that there is no need to rely on specific mediating rules to understand the value of a thing, as this value presents itself to us directly.

-Furthermore, a method is given as a set of rules for arriving at the solution to a problem.
-For intuitionism, on the other hand, the problem of values does not arise.
-It does not mean that for intuitionism the solution to the problem of values is self-evident, but more radically that there is no problem of values.
-The value of this or that thing is immediately apparent to us, without our even needing to question it.
-Everyone knows perfectly well what has value and what does not, because a faculty within us, intuition, reveals it to us immediately.
+Moreover, a method entails a set of rules devised to solve a problem.
+For intuitionism, however, the problem of values does not even arise.
+This does not imply that, for intuitionism, the solution to the problem of values is self-evident; rather, it suggests that there is no problem of values at all.
+The value of any given thing is immediately apparent to us, requiring no further questioning.
+Everyone instinctively knows what holds value and what does not, as intuition—a faculty within us—reveals it directly.

 1. Rules for the direction of mind, IV